python/cpython/Doc/library/dis.rst

    code counter is incremented by *delta*.

-.. opcode:: MATCH_SEQ (delta)
+.. opcode:: MATCH_KEY (delta)

    Pop TOS.
-If it is an instance of :class:`collections.abc.Sequence`, is not an :term:`iterator`, and is not an instance of :class:`str`/:class:`bytes`/:class:`bytearray`, get an iterator from it and push that onto the stack.
+If it is a key in the :class:`dict` at TOS1, remove it and push the associated value onto the stack.
 Otherwise, increment the bytecode counter by ``delta``.

    .. versionadded:: 3.10